Sorrento – Procida

 Sorrento Procida ferries typically depart at 09:10.

-Foot passengers can travel on the Sorrento to Procida ferry with Alilauro Gruson.
+Yes, you can travel as a foot passenger on the Sorrento Procida ferry with Alilauro Gruson.

-Pets currently are not allowed on ferries from Sorrento to Procida.
+First class is not available on ferries from Sorrento to Procida.

 More routes than anyone else.